 For individuals who have Alzheimer disease, cardiovascular disease, arthritis, autism, arthritis, diabetes, or multiple sclerosis who receive chelation therapy, the evidence includes a small number of RCTs and case series.
-Relevant outcomes include symptoms, changes in disease status, morbid events, functional outcomes, health status measures, quality of life, and treatment-related morbidity.
+Relevant outcomes include symptoms, change in disease status, morbid events, functional outcomes, health status measures, quality of life, and treatment-related morbidity.
 One RCT, the Trial to Assess Chelation Therapy (TACT), reported that chelation therapy reduced cardiovascular events in patients with a previous myocardial infarction and that the benefit was greater in diabetic patients compared with nondiabetic patients.
 However, this trial had significant limitations, including high dropout rates, and therefore conclusions are not definitive.
-For other conditions, the available RCTs did not report improvements in health outcomes with chelation therapy, and, as evidence, the case series are inadequate to determine efficacy.
-The evidence is insufficient to determine whether the technology results in an improvement in net health outcomes.
+Outcomes from the TACT2 RCT, which restricted enrollment to individuals with diabetes, were published in 2024 and failed to replicate the findings from the original TACT trial.
+For other conditions, the available RCTs did not report improvements in health outcomes with chelation therapy and, as evidence, the case series are inadequate to determine efficacy.
+The evidence is insufficient to determine the technology results in an improvement in net health outcomes.

-Practice Guidelines and Position Statements

-American Heart Association and American College of Cardiology
+Practice Guidelines and Position Statements American Heart Association and American College of Cardiology